-A convenient and flexible interconnect to a Remote Truck or OB Van is assured with use of the 8400 and 8500 Video Processing Frame Synchronizers (shown below).
+A convenient and flexible interconnect to a Remote Truck or OB Van is assured with use of the 8500 Video Processing Frame Synchronize (shown below).
 An 8500 input may be analog component, composite or SDI, timed to house or asynchronous.
-The 8400 has SDI I/O and is targeted specifically for exclusively digital applications.

-Reference is supplied to the 8400 and the output is fully timeable in relation to this reference.
+Reference is supplied to the 8500 and outputs are fully timeable in relation to this reference.
+Depending upon the needs of a particular shoot, there are both composite and SDI outputs simultaneously available.
 The 8520 DNR submodule has Adaptive Motion Detection and can be employed to clean up noisy video often found in remote situations.

-Using the 8410, AES audio inputs or audio embedded on the SDI stream can be used.
-Disembedding and re-embedding of audio to the SDI stream is handled by the 8410 Audio Processor option submodule.
+Analog or AES audio inputs are available, or audio embedded on the SDI stream can be used.
+Disembedding and re-embedding of audio to the SDI stream is handled by the 8510 Audio Processor option submodule.
 Most any combination of channel shuffle, mixing and gain riding can also be done.
-The complete range of mix and level control facilities in the 8410 permit these outputs to be the same as the re-embedded audio, or any other combination of audio channels.
+Audio outputs are simultaneously available at the AES and analog connectors.
+The complete range of mix and level control facilities in the 8510 permit these outputs to be the same as the re-embedded audio, or any other combination of audio channels.

-At the output end of the Remote Truck the 8400 is again used to provide a stable feed to microwave or fiber.
+At the output end of the Remote Truck the 8500 is again used to provide a flexible source.
+Whether you need the input to be analog or SDI video, analog, AES or embedded audio, the 8500 will provide a stable feed to microwave or fiber regardless of which audio or video output formats may be needed.